 When it comes to designing mecha and robots, Vitaly Bulgarov is a master.
 He’s designed for films (Ghost in the Shell, Terminator: Genisys), games (Starcraft 2, Diablo 3), and has even designed surgical robotics and worked as a chief designer for Hankook Mirae Technology, the company behind the world’s first four-meter tall mecha/robotic suit.
-Join us at Gnomon School of VFX on Friday, October 20th, to learn about the exciting career path of this industry legend, hear his personal insights, and get meaningful answers to your very own questions.
+Join us at Gnomon on Friday, October 20th, to learn about the exciting career path of this industry legend, hear his personal insights, and get meaningful answers to your very own questions.
 The discussion aims to inspire and instruct through a lively, moderated conversation.

 Whether you’re a budding 3D artist or designer, working in films and games, or curious about what it takes to design real-world wearable products and robotics, you’ll be sure to leave the talk inspired and open to the possibilities of your own imagination and designs.